guilhermeKodama/ceros-ski-master/README.md

 - Display score.
 Score is based on the distance traveled
 - Change score color when the Rhino is on the loose so the player knows it needs to avoid any mistakes at all cost.
 - Reset the game pressing 'R' after the game is over
+- Add bonus points to using the ramp
+- Add bonus points for jumping over rocks
+- Added unit tests for new bonus points features
+- Added unit tests for Rhino eating the player

 ### Know bugs 🐛

 - You can go over an obstacle by just pressing down after you crash it
 - If you stop by turning left or right you can go up by pressing the up arrow.
 Not sure if it makes sense to go up in this game
+- Bonus points for jumping over rocks are added several times while skier is still "jumping"